prettier/prettier-vscode/README.md

 ## Linter Integration

 There are two ways to use Prettier and linters together.
 The first approach is to simply let each tool do what it was meant for: Prettier formats and the linter lints.
 You do this by disabling any rules in your linter that check formatting and let Prettier automatically handle all the formatting.
-The second approach is to use the linter to run prettier though a plugin with the linter.
+The second approach is to use the linter to run prettier through a plugin with the linter.

 ### Disable Formatting Rules in the Linter